IIIF/website/source/event/2025/leeds/travel.md

 * The nearest train station is [Leeds Station](https://www.nationalrail.co.uk/stations/leeds/).
 Leeds Station is directly across the street from Cloth Hall Court, the location for the Showcase and main Conference sessions.
 * [Train tickets](https://www.thetrainline.com/) are released 3 months in advance.
 Please book early for the best prices.
 * The station is approximately 1.6km (1 mile) from campus, a 20-minute walk.
 The 22, 24, or 28 bus all provide a frequent service between the station and the University of Leeds campus, and taxis are available outside the main entrance.
+* **Conference attendees are eligible for a 25% discount on the London North Eastern Railway.
+Discount codes will be sent to all registrants; if you need access to the code prior to registering, please reach out to the IIIF staff.**

 ## Accommodations